Crambus pascuella

 Crambus pascuella is a species of moth of the family Crambidae.
 It is found in Europe and Asia Minor.

+Description

 The wingspan is 20–24 mm.
-The forewings with apex triangularly produced; brownish - ochreous, posteriorly with whitish blackish - edged interneural streaks; a white dorsal streak; a broad shining white median longitudinal streak, reaching costa towards base, narrowed posteriorly, where it is cut by an oblique dark line, not passing second line; second line angulated, silvery-white, dark-edged anteriorly, preceded by a white costal spot and followed by a V - shaped mark;some black terminal longitudinal marks; cilia metallic.
+The forewings with apex triangularly produced; brownish - ochreous, posteriorly with whitish blackish - edged interneural streaks; a white dorsal streak; a broad shining white median longitudinal streak, reaching costa towards base, narrowed posteriorly, where it is cut by an oblique dark line, not passing second line; second line angulated, silvery-white, dark-edged anteriorly, preceded by a white costal spot and followed by a V - shaped mark; some black terminal longitudinal marks; cilia metallic.
 Hindwings are grey, more whitish dorsally.
+See also Parsons et al.

+Season

 The moth flies from May to September depending on the location.

+Diet

 The larvae feed on various grasses, especially Poa species.